 Trust.
 Only in the last few sessions did we actually start explicitly focusing on Trust, but we had been developing it throughout the course.
 I firmly believe that I cannot ask participants to be vulnerable about their own lives and failings if I am not willing to do the same.
 At the start of each session, I would describe my main learning from the previous week and how I had been able to learn from my mistakes, or at last make progress in remedying a persistent issue.
 Trust was built up through the many breakout-room conversations that they shared.
 I introduced Nancy Kline’s Thinking Pair quite early in the programme as a means to start sharing without getting comment or judgment.
 This moved on to giving specific focused vulnerable questions to discuss in pairs or groups in the breakout rooms.
 I made sure the breakout-room setting kept the group together until I chose to bring them back – no early avoidance exits!

-One of the most rewarding comments during the programme came from the most senior leader when he said that, while it was hard to give specifics or identify any cause-result product, the team was working a whole lot better together and members were talking far more respectfully, so he could say that the impact of the course had been amazing,
+One of the most rewarding comments during the programme came from a senior leader in the organisation when he said that, while it was hard to give specifics or identify any cause-result product, the team was working a whole lot better together.
+Members were talking far more respectfully, so he believed that the impact of the course had been amazing,

 The above picture is just one of many taken from yesterday’s invasion of the Capitol.
 Eisenstein’s plea for Political Hope fell on deaf ears and the divide has widened, with drastic consequences.

 I end this blog and my 2020 COV-19 journey recommitting myself to the core sentiments with which I started it: